 While better known for its milk and cheese, Wisconsin is also home to a veritable shedload of wild and wonderful hiking trails.

-The Best Hiking in Wisconsin: Our Top 12 Trails
+Best Hikes In The Badger State: Our Top 12 Trails

 1. Sentinel Trail, Peninsula State Park